wlach/gtha-electrification/pages/energy.md

 <ReferenceLine x="2023-10-01" label="Heat Pump Installed" hideValue=true />
 </LineChart>

-The above chart includes both energy drawn from the grid _and_ self-consumption from our solar system.
+The above chart includes both energy drawn from the grid _and_ self consumption from our solar system.
 For more information on that calculation, see the next section.

 The system comes with a 10kW backup strip, but honestly we probably didn't use it much (if at all) based on the data I'm seeing.